Camilo Godoy: En Vivo y En Directo

 Highlighting the destructive abstraction of violent political moments, Godoy’s work urges us to remember and rethink history.
 The artist has been fascinated with historical events and the media’s representation of such moments since he was a small child in Bogotá, Colombia– video works such as Noticiero (2002/2017) and Shock and Awe (2003/2018) are reinterpretations of news cycles originally aired in the early 2000s during George W. Bush’s presidency and the beginning of the War on Terror, recorded by the artist when he was a teenager and reworked in the present-day.
 Everybody knows that they are guilty: (2013 – ongoing) is a series of drawings that use human blood to forge the signatures of every U.S. president in office during the artist’s life.
 Displayed on walls painted Chroma Key Green—a color used in photo and video visual effects to insert a simulated background behind a subject—the production value of these historical events, their mediation through the news cycle, and the distance of the commands from the resulting actions is accentuated.

-Utilizing the studio atmosphere of the green screen walls, Godoy will transform the gallery into a television studio to host and live broadcast a news variety show twice during the course of the exhibition.
+Utilizing the studio atmosphere of the green screen walls, Godoy will transform the gallery into a television studio to host and broadcast a live news variety show twice during the course of the exhibition.
 Also titled En Vivo y En Directo, this broadcast will bring together artists, writers, performers, and activists to perform and discuss news stories, historical events, and political issues in a multitude of languages and mediums.
 In her exhibition catalogue essay, Mira Dayal writes that “Godoy’s embodiment of the figure of the newscaster is not an attempt to make art as effective or responsive as the news per se.
 Rather, it is a method of slowing down the news, allowing it to tickle the spine, to disturb the mind, to be repeated, to be fragmented and reconstructed.”
 The news as he relates it is not a series of hard facts removed from daily life, but an empathetic series of human experiences; it is not sensational, but aware of the sensations that result when power forcibly comes into contact with the human body.

 En Vivo y En Directo will be performed on Saturday, March 9 at 7pm and Wednesday, March 27 at 7pm.
 The performances will be live-streamed on CUE’s homepage.
 More details and guests to be announced.